micro-manager/ExEngine/adding_devices.md

 ## 1. Inherit from the Device Base Class

-All new devices should inherit from the `Device` base class or one or more of its subclasses (see [exengine.kernel.device_types_base](link-to-device-types-base-documentation)).
+All new devices should inherit from the `Device` base class or one or more of its subclasses (see [exengine.kernel.device_types_base](https://github.com/micro-manager/ExEngine/blob/main/src/exengine/kernel/device_types_base.py))

 ```python
 from exengine.kernel.device_types_base import Device